simonbrowndotje/c4model/abstractions/02-container.md

 applications inside a single Java Virtual Machine, although each of those web applications is essentially isolated from the others.
 At development time I might have three web applications running on a single Apache Tomcat server, while each web application may be deployed onto a dedicated Apache Tomcat server in a live environment.
-In this situation, each web application is a "C4 container", with the deployment being a seperate concern.
+In this situation, each web application is a "C4 container", with the deployment being a separate concern.

 ## FAQ